CircuitBirds-FRC4601/CB4/README.md

 ##TODO:
 - ~~Make / find eclipse compatible .gitignore, which is needed so that code can be shared without breaking.~~
-- Everyone needs to get a test commit merged.
+- ~~Everyone needs to get a test commit merged.
+- Make awesome code and keep our robot "happy".